roshmadosh/azure-az900-notes/2_Architecture-and-Services/2.2_Compute-and-Networking-Services/README.md

 Azure virtual **subnets** are ways to split up your vNet.
 Each subnet has its own subset of IP addresses designated to it from the vNet.
 The resources you deploy, such as virtual machine, has to be assigned to a specific subnet.

+A **Point-to-Site VPN Gateway** is how a secure connection is established between an Azure VNet and an individual computer.

 **VNet peering** and **Azure VPN Gateway** are means by which Azure vNets can communicate with each other.
-The latter can also connect an onsite vnet to an Azure vnet and encrypts messages passed between them.
+The latter is also called a **Site-to-Site VPN Gateway** and can also connect an onsite vnet to an Azure vnet and encrypts messages passed between them.

 **Azure ExpressRoute** is a way to connect vnets without using the public internet.
+The three models that ExpressRoute supports are:
+- CloudExchange colocation
+- Point-to-point Ethernet connection
+- Any-to-any connection

+**The main difference between Azure ExpressRoute and S2S VPN Gateway is that the former is _not_ over the internet, while the latter is**.

 Vnets also allow you to filter network traffic using **security groups**.
 You can specify which IP addresses and protocols can access a subnet by configuring the security group it's assigned to.